-Jay Edson, These Were My Realities, USA, 2006.
+Jay Edson, These Were My Realities, USA: Last Farthing, 2006.
+Read selections on the author's website.
 The prison journal and deep reflections of a sensitive social worker incarcerated for four years for mild and consensual sexual contact with two boys.
-Selections from the book can be read on the author's website.

 Gerald Arthur Sandusky, born 1944, American football coach

-Three books making detailed assertions about the subject's sexual involvement with pubescent boys are Game Over: Jerry Sandusky, Penn State, and the Culture of Silence by Bill Moushey and Robert Dvorchak (2012), Silent No More: Victim 1's Fight for Justice Against Jerry Sandusky by Aaron Fisher and Michael Gillum (2012), and Undaunted: Breaking My Silence to Overcome the Trauma of Child Sexual Abuse by Matthew Sandusky (2015).
-Any one of these should for balance be read in conjunction with The Most Hated Man in America: Jerry Sandusky and the Rush to Judgment by Mark Prendergast (Pennysylvania, 2017), which offers full and compelling counter-evidence.
+Three books making detailed assertions about the subject's sexual involvement with pubescent boys are Game Over: Jerry Sandusky, Penn State, and the Culture of Silence by Bill Moushey and Robert Dvorchak (New York: William Morrow, 2012), Silent No More: Victim 1's Fight for Justice Against Jerry Sandusky by Aaron Fisher and Michael Gillum (New York: Ballantine, 2012), and Undaunted: Breaking My Silence to Overcome the Trauma of Child Sexual Abuse by Matthew Sandusky (Los Angeles: Rothco, 2015).
+Any one of these should for balance be read in conjunction with The Most Hated Man in America: Jerry Sandusky and the Rush to Judgment by Mark Prendergast (Mechanicsburg, Pennysylvania: Sunbury, 2017), which offers full and compelling counter-evidence.
 However, all these books are flawed in not having touched on a third possibility that would reconcile the main contradictions in the best evidence, namely that Sandusky was legally guilty, but only of consensual liaisons and with only some of the alleged boys.

 Tony Duvert, 1945-2008, French writer

 Gilles Sebhan, Tony Duvert.
-L'enfant silencieux (Tony Duvert: The Silent Child), Paris, 2010.
+L'enfant silencieux (Tony Duvert: The Silent Child), Paris: Denoël, 2010.
 In French only.

-Gilles Sebhan, Retour à Duvert (Back to Duvert), 2015.
+Gilles Sebhan, Retour à Duvert (Back to Duvert), Le Dilettante, 2015.
 In French only.

 Mario Ivan "Tony" Leyva, 1946-2005, American Pentecostal preacher

-Mike Echols, Brother Tony's Boys: The Largest Case of Child Prostitution in U.S. History: The True Story, 1996.
+Mike Echols, Brother Tony's Boys: The Largest Case of Child Prostitution in U.S. History: The True Story, Amherst, New York: Prometheus, 1996.
 The sexual liaisons with pubescent boys of an itinerant evangelist from the 1960s to 1980s, as represented by a sensationalist campaigner against boy-love with an unsavoury reputation for unscrupulousness.